Bloomington, Indiana: Geography

-Southern Indiana receives an abundance of rain, with a yearly average of nearly 50 inches.

-Geology

 Bloomington is an area of irregular limestone terrain characterized by sinks, ravines, fissures, underground streams, sinking streams, springs and caves.
-It is in the rolling hills of southern Indiana, resting on the intersection of the Norman Uplands and the Mitchell Plain.
+It is in the rolling hills of south Central Indiana, resting on the intersection of the Norman Upland and the Mitchell Plain.
 The city's relatively varied topography is a sharp contrast to the flatter terrain more typical of central to northern portions of Indiana.